Help accessibility issue in an image

 To ensure full accessibility compliance, it is also recommended that you inspect the other images – those that did not generate warnings – during the editing session to verify that the automatically inserted alt texts are suitable.

-You can verify your changes by clicking the Update button, Recheck and update accessibility issues or pressing Alt+F10, which runs a fresh web accessibility check on the converted document by re-testing it against the WCAG 1.0 rules.
+You can verify your changes by clicking the Update button, or pressing Alt+F10, which runs a fresh web accessibility check on the converted document by re-testing it against the WCAG 1.0 rules.
 Usually, the number displayed will decrease by one for each issue that you fix.

 If you have introduced any new issues accidentally while editing, clicking this button also adds those to the list, so the number may increase!
 In such cases, new warnings will also display.
 Sometimes a new alt text is not suitable and the issue warning persists – for example, alt texts containing filenames or exceeding 150 characters in length will trigger accessibility warnings.
 However, if you have added text correctly, issues you have fixed should now no longer appear on the Accessibility issues list.
 After clicking the Update button you should therefore see that the numeric display on the Issues button shows a lower number of issues than before you began editing.